 The aim of the new research institute is to contribute to further development and strengthening of musculoskeletal research in Europe.
 Placing the research institute at NIKKB will undoubtedly contribute towards that goal because of the possible synergies between researchers at NIKKB and ECCRE.

 ECCRE was formally founded in connection with the ECU Convention in May 2016 in Oslo, Norway.
 The stakeholders ECU and DKF have appointed a board for ECCRE, consisting of two representatives from DKF and two from ECU.
-DKF appointed Lone Kousgaard Jørgensen and Michael Christensen to the board, while Øystein Ogre, Chairman of ECU and Vasileios Gkolfinopoulos, Treasurer of ECU, were appopinted by ECU.
+DKF appointed Lone Kousgaard Jørgensen and Michael Christensen to the board, while Vasileios Gkolfinopoulos, President of ECU and Rishi Loatey, Treasurer of ECU, were appointed by ECU.

 Strategy, Policy and Bylaws